frc1511/Teaching-Resources/lessons/variables.md

 System.out.println(number); // Prints 67
 ```
 ### Using Variables
-Variables are useful in that they act as their value, here's some examples of variables being used.
+Variables are useful in that they act as their value.
+Here are some examples of variables being used.
 ```java
 double x = 0.4d + 12.1d;    // After the =, we can put any expression that gives us a value, for example, math operations